shingst/ExaHyPE-Engine/README.md

-# This is a fork ExaHyPE project #
+# This is a fork of the ExaHyPE project #
 source: https://gitlab.lrz.de/exahype/ExaHyPE-Engine/

 It contains a change to to the .exahype file specification needed for https://github.com/shingst/adjoint/